Summary and Characteristics

 An introduction of the program’s unique and characteristic curriculum.

 1Students will improve their ability to develop Japanese language proficiency and critical thinking skills needed for studying at undergraduate and graduate school level.Japanese undergraduate and graduate schools expect students to have Japanese language competency to conduct academic studies.
 They also seek international students who demonstrate a high level of logical, analytical, and critical thinking skills coupled with practical ability in the Japanese language.
-Our program will provide a variety of classes to develop basic academic abilities and thinking skills in Japanese.
+Our course will provide a variety of classes to develop basic academic abilities and thinking skills in Japanese.
 Students can develop these skills by enrolling in classes which meet their needs while improving their Japanese language proficiency.

 2Students will develop Japanese language proficiency and the ability to process information.ICT (Information and Communication Technology) is an essential part of daily and university life in comtemporary Japanese society.
 ICT is the core of Bekka education and it offers extensive learning opportunities with e-learning in and out of the classrooms.
 Students will develop information literacy skills as well as Japanese language proficiency.